-Here are a few addition tidbits about the Bluetooth system that may help with troubleshooting.
+Here are a few additional tidbits about the Bluetooth system that may help with troubleshooting.

 Then they can be installed with this command:

-Sometimes, additional programs need installed for mobile equipment file transfer.
+Sometimes, additional programs need to be installed for mobile equipment file transfer.
 Please install the transfer tool with this command:

 sudo apt install obexfs obexftp